feedhenry-staff/fh-rest-express-router/README.md

 ## Changelog

+* 0.5.0
+  * Add events for "success" and "fail" on on CRUDL calls.
+This might change to be emitted by adapters in the future.

 * 0.4.1 - 0.4.3
   * Struggles with peerDependencies.
-Ultimately we will retain this config.
+Ultimately we will retain this config

 * 0.4.0
   * Support for Joi validations on incoming request body and querystrings for